-Clinical evaluation of VIR-2218 in participants with cHBV infection
+(iii) Clinical Evaluation of VIR-2218 in Participants With cHBV Infection

-Thirty-two participants with cHBV infection were randomly assigned to receive two doses of VIR-2218 (20, 50, 100, or 200 mg) or placebo, given 4 weeks apart (Fig. S3).
+Thirty two participants with cHBV infection were randomly assigned to receive 2 monthly doses of VIR-2218 (20, 50, 100, or 200 mg) or placebo (Figure S3).
 All participants were dosed with the allocated treatment and included in the analysis.
-Only two of the VIR-2218 participants failed to complete the full 48 weeks of study visits.
+Only 2 of the VIR-2218 participants failed to complete the full 48 weeks of study visits.

-Demographic and baseline characteristics were generally well balanced across treatment groups (Table 1).
+Demographics and baseline characteristics were generally well balanced across treatment groups (Table 1).
 Overall, participants were predominantly male and Asian.
 Baseline HBsAg levels were similar across treatment groups, with expectedly younger age and higher baseline HBsAg levels observed in HBeAg-positive cohorts.

 A summary of AEs is presented in Table 2.
 Overall, AEs were reported in 13 of 24 (54%) participants in the VIR-2218 treatment groups and 2 of 8 (25%) participants in the placebo treatment groups.
 The most common AE was headache, which occurred in 6 of 24 (25%) and 0 of 8 (0%) VIR-2218- and placebo-treated participants, respectively.
-A single injection-site reaction of grade 1 injection-site pain occurred (100 mg cohort).
+A single injection-site reaction of Grade 1 injection-site pain occurred (100-mg cohort).
 One VIR-2218-related serious AE of grade 2 headache was reported, which resolved with intravenous hydration and non-narcotic pain medication.

-Grade 1 ALT elevations were observed in 5 of 24 (21%) VIR-2218-treated participants (50 mg cohort [n = 2]; 100 mg cohort [n = 1]; and 200 mg cohort [n = 2]) and 1 of 8 (13%) placebotreated participants.
-Four of five active participants with ALT elevation who received VIR-2218 and the single placebotreated participant with ALT elevation were HBeAg positive.
+Grade 1 ALT level elevations were observed in 5 of 24 (21%) VIR-2218-treated participants (50-mg cohort [n = 2]; 100-mg cohort [n = 1]; and 200-mg cohort [n = 2]) and 1 of 8 (13%) placebo-treated participants.
+Four of 5 active participants with ALT level elevation who received VIR-2218 and the single placebo-treated participant with ALT level elevation were HBeAg positive.
 No dose-response relationship was observed.
-Additionally, all ALT elevations were asymptomatic and not associated with changes in other functional parameters.
-All ALT elevations resolved during the study.
+Additionally, all ALT level elevations were asymptomatic and not associated with changes in other functional parameters.
+All ALT level elevations resolved during the study.

-The mean dose levels for each dose of 20 mg, 50 mg, 100 mg, and 200 mg were 0.3 mg/kg, 0.7 mg/kg, 1.5 mg/kg, and 3.3 mg/kg, respectively (Fig. 2D).
-The maximum ALT levels were higher among HBeAg-positive participants than healthy volunteers (Fig. 2C) or HBeAg-negative participants, but were generally <2.3x ULN for those dosed up to 200 mg (Fig. 2D; Fig. S4).
+The mean dose levels for each dose of 20 mg, 50 mg, 100 mg, and 200 mg were 0.3 mg/kg, 0.7 mg/kg, 1.5 mg/kg, and 3.3 mg/kg, respectively (Figure 2d).
+The maximum ALT levels were higher among HBeAg-positive participants as compared with healthy volunteers (Figure 2c) or HBeAg-negative participants, but were generally <2.3 × ULN for those dosed up to 200 mg (Figure 2d; Figure S4).
 No trends or clinically significant changes in other laboratory parameters, vital signs, or ECGs were observed.

-The mean log reduction in HBsAg level in each dose cohort plotted against time is depicted in Fig. 3.
+The mean log reduction in HBsAg level in each dose cohort plotted against time is depicted in Figure 3.
 Reductions in HBsAg were observed across all VIR-2218 groups relative to placebo.
 Higher doses of VIR-2218 were associated with greater HBsAg reduction and more delayed HBsAg rebound.
-In participants receiving 200 mg VIR-2218, the greatest mean reduction of HBsAg occurred at Week 20 (1.65 log IU/ml).
+In participants receiving 200 mg VIR-2218, the greatest mean reduction of HBsAg occurred at Week 20 (1.65 log IU/mL).
 HBeAg status did not impact maximum HBsAg response achieved.
-In the 50 mg and 200 mg cohorts, the mean (SD) maximum HBsAg decline was 1.37 (0.61) log10 IU/ml in HBeAg-negative participants and 1.36 (0.51) log10 IU/ml in HBeAg-positive participants (Fig. 4).
+In the 50-mg and 200-mg cohorts, the mean (SD) maximum HBsAg decline was 1.37 (0.61) log10 IU/mL in HBeAg-negative participants and 1.36 (0.51) log10 IU/mL in HBeAg-positive participants (Figure 4).